turingschool/curriculum/source/projects/eventmanager.markdown

 end
 ```

-Looking at the final state of `legislators_for_zipcode` it may be tempting to
+Looking at the final state of `legislators_for_zipcode`, it may be tempting to
 simply remove it.
-Leaving the method intact still has all of the benefits that
-it granted before so it would be useful to leave it.
+If it's only calling one other method, why bother leaving it
+in our code?
+Sometimes, it's nice to wrap unfamilliar APIs with one that's more
+nice for our given situation.
+Let's leave it in for now.

 ### Outputting form letters to a file